enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/concepts/campaigns.md

 With Newsletter Studio you can create email marketing campaigns or newsletters in a very easy way.
 Campaigns are listed under the "Campaigns"-icon in the tree.

-Email campaigns is used to send the same email to many recipients in contrast to [Transactional emails](../concepts/transactionals.md) that is used to send emails to individual recipients.
+Email campaigns are used to send the same email to many recipients in contrast to [Transactional emails](../concepts/transactionals.md) that are used to send emails to individual recipients.
 The package will measure the performance of the campaign by tracking openings and clicks.

 ## Overview